fsavje/dotfiles/README.md

 * Messenger
     - Configure and log in

-* SMS
+* Microsoft Office
-    - Configure and log in
+    - Log in with yale email

 * Pocket
     - Log in